takeshiyu/takeshiyu.github.io/posts/bcmath-object-api-in-php-84.md

 * Support for standard mathematical operators
 * Immutable objects ensuring value safety
 * Implementation of the Stringable interface
+* Automatic scale determination: Unlike traditional BCMath functions, `BcMath\Number` does not respect the global `bcmath.scale` INI setting.
+Instead, it automatically determines the scale (decimal places) based on the operation performed.

 ## Elegant Integration with Laravel